St1moff/DesignGods/README.md

-# thirdSiteLanding
+# DesignGods
-This site also full Adaptive and it has one of JS plugins - owlCarousel
+Full Adaptive Landing with some animations and one of JS plugins - owlCarousel